 Each class made a list on the whiteboard, which included things like sports teams, music, video games, social media and fashion.
 Then students brainstormed at least four ideas for a print, featuring pop culture imagery that is important or meaningful to them.

 Students were also given reference images for inspiration, with sports team logos, emojis and cartoon characters, among other things.
 Fidget spinners were a popular idea this year!
-Each student selected one of their four ideas to make into a print that would be repeated multiple times.

 After placing their chosen drawing on top of a piece of styrofoam, students traced over their drawing with a wooden stylus.
 Then they removed the paper and went over their drawing again, to make the lines deeper.